Brian P. Kemp

 Mr. Wilson previously served as Chief Operating Officer of GDEcD from January 2011 until his appointment as Commissioner.
 As COO, he managed the daily operations of the agency, directed long-term strategy, managed the agency’s legislative priorities and served as the department’s liaison with the Georgia Congressional delegation and federal government partners.
 In this role, Mr. Wilson served as GDEcD’s intergovernmental liaison, working with other state government departments and

 agencies to streamline and navigate regulations for major project locations, expansions and film productions.
 Pat was also involved in the department’s international strategy, taking a particular interest in overseeing trade and foreign direct investment for China.
-In addition, this position doubles as Executive Director of the Georgia Allies, a public-private marketing partnership between state government and 16 private corporations that pools resources to aggressively promote the state’s
+In addition, this position doubles as Executive Director of the Georgia Allies, a public-private marketing partnership between state government and 16 private corporations that pools resources to aggressively promote the state’s business development priorities.

 Mr. Wilson joined GDEcD as Deputy Commissioner for Global Commerce in 2010.
 Prior to that, he served on the staff of Governor Sonny Perdue as the director of government affairs.
 In that position, he led efforts to promote Governor Perdue’s legislative agenda at the State Capitol and managed federal affairs for the state of Georgia.
 He previously served as director of federal affairs for the state, opening the Washington, D.C. office in 2005.
 There he worked to promote the state’s agenda with the U.S. Congress and federal agencies as the Governor’s representative to the Georgia congressional delegation.
 Prior to his work in state government, Mr. Wilson was director of governmental affairs for Greenberg Traurig, LLP, in Washington.
 He served under the late Sen. Paul Coverdell and under then-Rep. Nathan Deal, now Governor of Georgia.